Sam & Max: The Devil's Playhouse

-Sam & Max: The Devil's Playhouse is a graphic adventure video game developed by Telltale Games.
-It is the third and final season of the Sam & Max episodic series created by Telltale, following Sam & Max Save the World and Sam & Max Beyond Time and Space.
-The first episode was released as one of the first apps for the iPad on April 2, 2010, and was released for Microsoft Windows, OS X, and the PlayStation 3 (the first Telltale game to appear on that platform) on April 15.
-A remaster by Skunkape Games was released on August 14, 2024 for Windows, Nintendo Switch, PlayStation 4, and Xbox One.
+The game, like other Telltale games, was released episodically with five episodes releasing between April and August 2010.
+The first episode was ported to the iPad on April 1, 2010, before being released for Microsoft Windows, OS X, and the PlayStation 3 (the first Telltale game to appear on that platform) a couple weeks later.
+A remaster by Skunkape Games, the studio responsible for remastering previous games in the series, was released on August 14, 2024 for Windows, Nintendo Switch, PlayStation 4, and Xbox One.